Searching from Area to Point: A Hierarchical Framework for Semantic-Geometric Combined Feature Matching: Methodology

-Following the prediction, the GR leverages geometry consistency to identify and disregard potential false matches, thereby enhancing the accuracy of the area matching.
-Given an area match set $As = \{\mathcal{A}_{i,\pi(i)}\}_{i}^{S}$ achieved by SAM and GP, the geometry consistency of each $\mathcal{A}_{i,\pi(i)}$ can be measured by $G_{\mathcal{A}_{i,\pi(i)}}$ (Eq. \ref{eq_crossGC}).
-Then, matches with $G_{\mathcal{A}_{i,\pi(i)}}$ exceeding a specific threshold can be discarded as false or inaccurate.
-In practice, the threshold $T_{GR}$ is based on the mean self-geometry consistency (Eq. \ref{eq_selfGC}) with a weight $\phi$.
-The Transformer-based matcher \cite{loftr,cotr} is embedded in GR to acquire precise point matches.
-The specific process is illustrated in Algorithm \ref{alg_gmr}.
+Following the prediction, the GR leverages geometry consistency to identify and reject potential false matches, thereby enhancing the accuracy of the area matching.
+Given an area match set $\mathcal{A}\mathcal{S} = \{\mathcal{A}_{i,\pi(i)}\}_{i}^{S}$ achieved by SAM and GP, the geometry consistency of each $\mathcal{A}_{i,\pi(i)}$ can be measured by $G_{\mathcal{A}_{i,\pi(i)}}$ (Eq.~\ref{eq_crossGC}).
+Then, matches with $G_{\mathcal{A}_{i,\pi(i)}}$ exceeding a specific threshold $T_{GR}$ can be discarded as inaccurate.
+In practice, the $T_{GR}$ is based on the mean self-geometry consistency (Eq.~\ref{eq_selfGC}) with a weight $\phi$.
+The point matcher is embedded in GR to acquire point matches.
+The specific process is illustrated in Algorithm~\ref{alg_gmr}.